 - Many NETs are found during autopsies.

-The dead undiagnosed?
 The true incidence of NETs may be much higher owing to the lack of diagnosis until after death.
 For example:

 - In USA, a respected NET specialist stated that the autopsy find for (excuse the outdated terminology…….) ‘carcinoid‘ is 4 times the recorded diagnosis rate (based on the known incidence rate at the time, this is 8 per 100,000).